joematzas/FungiIntermountainIdaho/README.md

 [Fungi of Intermountain Idaho](https://www.idahofungi.com)

-The repository also contains phylogenetic trees and other supporting project materials.
+The repository also contains ITS sequence files in FASTA format, organized by genus, as well as phylogenetic trees and other supporting project materials.